Faradar/Ludotienda/README.md

 - Input validation on signup and login
 - Session persistence using SQLite (users remain logged in for a period)
 - Prevents adding more items than available stock
+- Loading spinner for images and pages to enhance user experience
 - Profile page where users can upload a profile picture (via camera or gallery)
 - Add and confirm location using Google Maps, storing the address
 - Profile and location data are stored in Firebase